 Ipswich City Council is bound by the Local Government Act 2009 (the Act).
 The purpose of this Act is to provide for the way in which local government is constituted, the nature and extent of its responsibilities and powers; and a system of local government in Queensland that is accountable, effective, efficient and sustainable and consistent with the local government principles contained in the Local Government Act 2009, namely:

 The Act requires each local government to appoint a qualified person as its chief executive officer (CEO).
 According to the Act, a person is qualified to be the CEO if the person has the ability, experience, knowledge and skills that the local government considers appropriate, having regard to the responsibilities of the chief executive officer.
 Put simply, the CEO is the senior manager of Council and is responsible for implementing the policies and decisions of the local government and managing Council’s day-to-day business and operation.

-Ipswich City Council has seven departments:
+Ipswich City Council has five departments:

 There are a number of key corporate publications available on Council’s website that promote and report on Council’s performance in delivering strategies, major projects and operational business and services.

 For further information about Ipswich City Council contact (07) 3810 6666 or email firstname.lastname@example.org.